Xcode-Tips/xcode-tips.github.io/README.md

 ###  Increase or reducing  the font size

  Press `Cmd+'+'` for increasing the font size of the source code and press `Cmd+'-'` for reducing the font size.
+Hold command key and press `+`  for increasing font size and press `-`  for reducing font size.

  ###  Move cursor to the top or bottom of the file

- Press `Cmd+Up Arrow` to move to the top of the file. `Cmd+ Down Arrow` will take you to the bottom of the file.
+ Press `Cmd+ Up Arrow` to move to the top of the file. `Cmd+ Down Arrow` will take you to the bottom of the file.

  ###  Open and close Xcode debug area